 03.02 Emergency Plan Change Review.

-On occasion, emergency plans undergo extensive changes, the combination of multiple plans from different sites and may be implemented without prior approval if the changes are made in accordance with 10 CFR 50.54(q).
+On occasion, emergency plans undergo extensive changes, (e.g., the combination of multiple emergency plans from different sites) and may be implemented without prior approval if the changes are made in accordance with 10 CFR 50.54(q).
 If the review of a given change is estimated to take in excess of 20 hours, then the inspector should consider submitting the revision to NRC HQ (NSIR/DPR) for review.
 The inspector should consult with NRC security specialist inspectors when the emergency plan changes refer to the security contingency plan, including EALs.

 Licensees may develop alternative methods for meeting the planning standards and these should be considered for adequacy, however these alternative methods should have been approved by the NRC prior to implementation.
 If it appears that an emergency plan element is not in compliance with the requirements of 10 CFR 50.47(b), the situation may be a failure to meet a planning standard.
 Refer to RIS 2005-02 and contact NRC HQ to aid in determining potential RIEs.